 5. Stay up to date

 Subscribe to updates to the travel advisory for your destination.
 Subscribing gives you travel advice updates straight to your inbox.
 We'll send an email alert when we update the travel advice or advice level.
-You may also receive an SMS for critical alerts if you’ve opted to receive them.

 We strongly encourage you to subscribe so you're well-informed for your trip overseas.